oopsmonk/documentation/core/1.0/tutorials/c/generate-an-address.md

 This way of generating addresses replies on the IOTA node to return valid data about your addresses.
 To have more control over your addresses, we recommend keeping track of spent addresses in your own local database.
 :::

-In the console, you should see an address.
+When you run this code, you should see an address.

 ```
 Your address is: WKJDF9LVQCVKEIVHFAOMHISHXJSGXWBJFYEQPOQKSVGZZFLTUUPBACNQZTAKXR9TFVKBGYSNSPHRNKKHA